 One NHS consultant geriatrician at Bradford Royal Infirmary (BRI) has found a touching way to express her gratitude for her staff’s dedication during the Covid-19 crisis.
 Alison McMurtry, along with other consultant colleagues, has bought £10 salon gift vouchers for the 350 nurses on her whole team.
-The vouchers will be handed over just before Christmas as a surprise.
+The vouchers will be handed over just before Christmas as a surprise to thank NHS staff.

 The salon, Mirror Mirror in Bingley, has decided to match the donation – increasing the gift vouchers’ value to £20 each.

-The idea to thank the nurses with the salon vouchers was sparked when Debbie, a client of Mirror Mirror, spoke to salon co-owner Suzanne Bennett.
+The idea to thank NHS staff with the salon vouchers was sparked when Debbie, a client of Mirror Mirror, spoke to salon co-owner Suzanne Bennett.
 Debbie’s husband is a colleague of Alison McMurty at BRI.
 They had originally thought about booking manicure appointments for the team, but to be more inclusive to everyone’s tastes they settled on the idea of vouchers.

 A print and media firm, DMP in Keighley, also got involved by printing the vouchers free of charge.
 The salon collected them on Friday 27 November and wrapped them in a golden envelope with ribbons.
 Plus, the salon’s buyers for their skincare products, ESPA, have contributed samples for each voucher.